EDIT 2022-12-17: Minor language correction.

 Developing Mozilla addons has been rewarding and fun.
-Taking part (very moderately) in the Mozilla project has been a great experience.
-To my opinion, Mozilla is unique.
-It’s an important, open and non-profit computer company.
+Participating to the Mozilla project (very moderately) has been a great experience.
+In my opinion, Mozilla is unique.
+It’s an important, open and non-profit tech company.
 It builds cutting-edge technology, and brings together high-profile developers.
 It has praiseworthy goals.
 And I’ve been relying on Mozilla products since 1999.

 But the evolution of the technologies used in FireTray (XUL and GTK mainly) has made the development of this addon tedious.
 To the point where I think there is not much future for this addon.
 Here are the most important reasons:

 - Deprecation of XUL, XPCOM, and the permissive add-on model